Bediveren/myCA-chat-server/README.md

 # myCA-chat-server
-A cmd server for myCA-chat-client
+A C# command line server for myCA-chat-client

+USAGE: Open project in Visual Studio and build the project.